 Please Note: The footpath leading from across the farmyard to the hilltop is private and has been created by the owners of Alltyfyrddin Farm and the Merlin's Hill Centre for the enjoyment of their guests.

-The Merlin's Hill Centre is open daily except Christmas day:
+The Merlin's Hill Centre is open Wednesday to Sunday, except Christmas day:

 April - October: 10am to 7pm